 But, if you want to perform IdP Role Mapping and allow user groups to directly log in to your SSO-enabled organization (without invitation) with the assigned permissions through role mapping, perform Step 4.B.

-Step 4.B. - Add application to user groups for IdP Role Mapping
+B - Add application to user groups for IdP Role Mapping

 Perform this step only if IdP Role Mapping is part of your Contentstack plan.